Course Name: Atlantic City Country Club

 General Comments: The range was massive, and there was also a nice chipping green to practice on.
 The clubhouse was old and majestic, with tons of historical pictures and the famous bell on display.
 The bar is also ranked as one of the best 19th holes in America.
 One of the coolest things about ACCC is the fact that the first tee box and the putting green are contiguous, making for a very intimidating tee shot.

-Verdict: If you couldn’t tell from my blog, Atlantic City Country holds a dear place in my heart.
+Verdict: If you couldn’t tell, Atlantic City Country holds a dear place in my heart.
 If you, like me, enjoy classic courses, then this is the course for you.
 The history and aura of this place are simply incredible and it’s a must play for any serious golfer.